-A HACCP plan is a logical, scientific system that helps control safety problems in food production.
+A HACCP plan is a logical, scientific scheme that helps control safety problems in food production.
 Some of these hazards can be related to personnel, operations, or the environment and influenced by Good Manufacturing Practices (GMPs), the operator, or the supplier.
 Additionally, some hazards might require new methods, procedures, or hardware to eliminate or mitigate them.